AvinashDalvi89/internetkatta-hashnode/cldlmecgw000609mi0ejldcd2.md

 Considering you have access to the SSH server and S3 bucket AWS credentials.

-1. Need to use `resync` command.
+1. Need to use `rsync` command.
 There is `SCP` the command is also available but if the internet interrupts you have to start again.
 And FileZilla took more time than the terminal command. `sshdirectorypath` will be SSH server directory from where you have to get files and folders and it will do all recursively.
 Same `/localmachine/directory/` your local machine directory.

 ```bash